cnyegun/nginy/README.md

   <img src="./banner_v1.png" alt="Nginy Logo" />
 </p>

-A minimalist, educational web server written in ~100 lines of C.
+**A minimalist, high performance and non-blocking web server written in ~400 lines of C.**
 Nginy is for people who love the simplicity of static websites.

 # What is a webserver?